ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-2.md

 }
 ```

+Now that we've completed our TCP transport implementation, we need to address how our nodes will manage their connections with other peers in the network.
+While our transport layer handles the mechanics of sending and receiving messages, the peer manager is responsible for maintaining the list of available peers and deciding which ones to communicate with.
+This relationship becomes even more critical with TCP.
+Let's refactor our peer management implementation to better support this network-based communication model.

 ## Peer Manager

-For this part, we need to restructure our peer management implementation to better support upcoming functionality.
+For this part, we need to restructure our peer management implementation to better support upcoming functionality for part 3.
 We'll create a dedicated `peer` package instead of including it in the `node` package.
 We'll modify the `SetPeers` method from part 1 to use `AddPeer` for more granular control.

 ### Adding Peer